frePPLe/frepple/doc/user-guide/model-reference/resources.rst

      :alt: Continuous resource

 * | `Time buckets <#time-buckets-resource>`_:
-  | A bucketized resource is constrained with a maximum load quantity per
+  | A bucketized resource is constrained by the amount of resource-hours per
     time bucket.
 The detailed scheduling of the resource within this bucket isn't considered.